Breaking Down Box 6 for 1099 Workers

-For the 2020 tax year, the IRS has introduced the 1099-NEC.
+Since 2020, the IRS has been using 1099-NEC to report freelance earnigns.
 This form is used to make the distinction between nonemployee compensation and other types of payments a business makes.
 As a result, non-employees will receive a 1099-NEC instead of the 1099-MISC.
 As with all IRS forms, it can be located on the IRS.gov website.

-When Does a Company Provide a Form 1099-MISC With Information in Box 6?
+When does a company provide a 1099-MISC with information in Box 6?

 In general, you should provide a Form 1099-MISC with information in Box 6 anytime all of the following conditions are met.

 - As the payer, you made payments over the course of a year totaling $600 to a payee

 - The payments were made during the course of your trade or business